djosifovski/Portfolio-Summary/README.md

 ### [Telco Customer Churn Prediction](https://github.com/djosifovski/Telco-Customer-Churn-Prediction)

 - Customer churn is the loss of clients of a company, and it is one of the most important metrics in a business setting.
 It costs less to retain a defecting customer then to acquire a new one.
 In this project the goal is to predict customer churn of a fictive telco, and classify its customers in two groups: those that would remain, and those that would leave.
 If a customer is predicted to be thinking of leaving the company, that will affect the revenue of the telco, so there should be a motivation to make the customer rethink their decision by offering them, for e.g., coupons, personalized discounts, etc.
-- The winning model is optimized XGBoost classifier with F_1 score of 0.8643.
+- This is a binary classification type of problem in which four gradient boosting algorithms were trained: Gradient Boosting, `XGBoost`, `LightGBM`, and `CatBoost`.
+As a single number evaluation metric F_1 is used, the most optimal model is `LightGBM` where F_1=0.882759 with its default set of parameters.

 ### [Tornado Magnitude Prediction](https://github.com/djosifovski/Tornado-Magnitude-Prediction)